What is a typical student body like?

 In addition to the intensive studio coursework, a focus on academics is also part of the student experience in the form of research, writing, critical thinking and analytical thinking skill development.

-The 1-year program is highly intensive with only a few small breaks throughout the year, beginning in the summer and concluding the following summer.
+The 3 semester program is highly intensive with only a few small breaks throughout the year, beginning in the summer and concluding the following summer.
 Individuals who have to work outside of school will be informed of the difficulty of completing this program while working.

-A professional internship is the final course for the program and has students fulfilling 240 intensive work hours within an appropriate exhibition venue.
+A professional internship is offered as an elective and students fulfill 240 intensive work hours within an appropriate exhibition venue.

 Internships have included design firms, museums, science centers, zoos, botanic gardens, tradeshow and exhibit marketing firms, historic sites, retail design and production firms.
-Internships are finalized towards the conclusion of the spring semester so as to best match the unique qualities of the student with an appropriate placement.
+Internships best match the unique qualities of the student with an appropriate placement.
 Internships can often be outside of New York depending on what would best serve a student's professional interests, and we also have international internships.

 The program's diverse faculty are all working professionals who bear expertise in their areas of craft and bring relevant and current experience to their instruction.
 Nine faculty teach within the program providing students with a great range of expertise, professional experience and leadership.